 However, I haven't allowed these debilitating circumstances to completely sap my motivation to try new things and be productive with what little free time I have.
-This weekend, I made Confit Byaldi, which is a stylized version of the french dish, Ratatouille, that was made for the movie, "Ratatouille" (Quite a mouthful to type out)!
+This weekend, I made Confit Byaldi, which is a stylized version of the french dish, Ratatouille, that inspired the movie movie, "Ratatouille" (Quite a mouthful to type out)!
 I made this dish for a friend's birthday, who was vegan, and being that I never cooked without meat before, I thought this dish would be a fun challenge.
 I also just really like the movie.

 - 1 onion, peeled, and chopped

 - 2 carrots, washed, unpeeled, and chopped